 Table of contents

-2. What is PMDD?
+1. What Exactly is PMDD?

-Illustrated by Erin Rommel & Sabrina Bezerra
+Illustrated by Sabrina Bezerra Erin Rommel

-What is PMDD?
+What Exactly is PMDD?

 PMDD is generally understood as “severe PMS”, though that only tells half of the story.
 The condition generally entails acute physical and/or emotional symptoms in the second half of your cycle, one to two weeks before your period is due.

-- headaches
+- Persistent headaches

-- breast tenderness
+- Breast tenderness and swelling

-- anxiety
+- Heightened anxiety

-- difficulty concentrating
+- Difficulty concentrating

-- in severe cases, suicidal thoughts
+- In severe cases, suicidal thoughts requiring immediate medical attention

 Sufferers of PMDD can find that they have difficulty working or studying or that their personal relationships can be put under stress in the weeks before their period.

+Not much is currently known about what causes PMS and PMDD, but researchers believe they are linked to changes in hormone levels.
 At the end of your menstrual cycle, once you’ve ovulated, if you’re not pregnant you experience a drop in oestrogen and progesterone.

 Research suggests that people with PMDD have an increased sensitivity to the normal hormonal fluctuations that occur during your menstrual cycle.